Advanced Feedback and Complaints Handling Masterclass for Aged Care Team Leaders and Managers

 Booking terms and conditions

 Ageing Australia is committed to respecting the privacy of its customers and stakeholders and adheres to the Australian Privacy Principles as set out in the Privacy Act 1988 (Cth) and the Privacy Amendment (Private Sector) Act 2000 (Privacy Act).
-The Australian Privacy Principles govern the way in which we collect, use, disclose, store, secure and dispose of your Personal Information.
+The Australian Privacy Principles govern the way in which we collect, use, disclose, store, secure, and dispose of your Personal Information.

 Ageing Australia’s Privacy Policy

-Payment policy
+Payment terms

-- Standard 2 - The organisation
+- Standard 2 - The organisation- 2.4 Risk management

-- 2.6 Feedback and complaints management
+- 2.6 Feedback and complaints management- 2.6a Complaints and feedback management for aged care workers

 - 2.6b Complaints and feedback management for individuals